RyanJWallis/RyanJWallis.github.io/WetLabExperience.md

 layout: page
 title: Lab Experience
 ---
-Whilst I am looking to transition into a bioinformatic role, I also have extensive wet lab experience.
+**Whilst I am looking to transition into a bioinformatic role, I also have extensive wet lab experience.**

 ### Drug Discovery

-−	Engaged in numerous rounds of lead optimisation as part of a multidisciplinary cross-University team (Dundee Drug Discovery Unit) to explore series structural activity relationships, consistently delivering on time in a highly milestones-driven project.
+−	Numerous rounds of lead optimisation as part of a multidisciplinary cross-University team (Dundee Drug Discovery Unit) to explore series structural activity relationships, consistently delivering on time in a highly milestones-driven project.

 −	Delivered a lead series which has progressed into an evaluation phase with a potential commercial partner (NDA protection) whilst balancing commercial and scientific challenges.